cynthiatreger/az-routing-guide-ep4-chained-nvas/README.md

 <img width="1022" alt="image" src="https://user-images.githubusercontent.com/110976272/216075010-e5e03d84-9ec8-4fb5-8c87-bd497f11f099.png">

-As FW transit is now required for Spoke1 VNET, the "SpokeRT" *Route table* - configured in Episode #3 and containing a UDR towards the On-Prem branches pointing to the Concentrator NVA for direct On-Prem connectivity - has been dissociated from all the Spoke1 subnets.
+As FW transit is now required for Spoke1 VNET, the "SpokeRT" *Route table* (configured in Episode #3 and containing a UDR towards the On-Prem branches pointing to the Concentrator NVA for direct On-Prem connectivity) has been dissociated from all the Spoke1 subnets.
 We will see further in this article how to achieve this.
 The "SpokeRT" *Route table* remains associated to the Spoke2 subnets.

 # 4.2.
 Step1: Connectivity between the FW NVA and the branches